SafeFlightEuroGNC/safeflighteurognc.github.io/2-Registration.md

 To support student participation, **limited funding opportunities may be available**, including:

-- Support through the **European Space Agency (ESA)**
+- **European Space Agency (ESA) Academy Student Sponsorship**
 - Potential sponsorship support from the **IEEE Control Systems Society (CSS)**
 - Potential support from **IFAC**

-These opportunities are currently being explored to help facilitate student attendance.
+These opportunities aim to facilitate participation of students and early-career researchers interested in safety-critical control methods for aerospace systems.

-Students interested in potential funding or participation support are encouraged to **contact the EuroGNC organizing committee early**.
+Students interested in potential funding opportunities are encouraged to **contact the EuroGNC organizing committee early**.

 ---